Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: Squeezing Measurement

 \section{Squeezing Measurement}

-The simplified setup for the experiment is shown in Fig.~\ref{fig:spa_setup}\subref{fig:circuit}.
+The simplified setup for the experiment is shown in Fig.~\ref{fig:spa_setup}(\subref{fig:circuit}), with the complete setup detailed in Appendix~\ref{app:exp_setup}.
 To calibrate the output line and define the reference plane for squeezing measurements, we use a 3D cavity–qubit system connected to the output of the SPA.
 The effective reference plane at which we quote the squeezing value is the coupling port of this cavity.
 This choice reflects the squeezing level delivered by the SPA setup to a downstream cavity, including the unavoidable loss of the circulator present in any such configuration.

-Figure~\ref{fig:spa_setup}\subref{fig:freqs} shows the SPA parameters $\omega_0$, $g_3$, $g_4$ versus flux measured by spectroscopy, parametric gain, and intermodulation (IMD) measurement techniques described in Ref.~\cite{spa1}.
-The coupling rate $\kappa/2\pi$ varied from 315 to 377 MHz, (see Fig.~\ref{fig:kappa}).
-Overall, the SPA design parameters are similar to those used in previous readout experiments \cite{touzard_gated_2019}.
+Figure~\ref{fig:spa_setup}(\subref{fig:freqs}) shows the SPA parameters $\omega_0$, $|g_3|$, $|g_4^*|$ versus flux measured by spectroscopy, parametric gain, and intermodulation (IMD) measurement techniques, respectively, described in Ref.~\cite{spa1}.
+The SPA coupling rate $\kappa/2\pi$ varied between 315 and 377 MHz with flux (see Fig.~\ref{fig:kappa}).
+Overall, the SPA design parameters are similar to those used in previous readout experiments \cite{touzardGatedConditionalDisplacement2019}.
 Additional design details are provided in Appendix~\ref{app:spa}.
-As seen in Fig.~\ref{fig:spa_setup}\subref{fig:freqs}, $|g_4|\approx0$ near 7.3~GHz, making this frequency range a natural choice for studying squeezing with minimal Kerr nonlinearity.
-We selected a squeezing frequency $f_s = \omega_s/2\pi = 7.25$~GHz for compatibility with room-temperature electronics (see Appendix~\ref{app:exp_setup}).
+As seen in Fig.~\ref{fig:spa_setup}(\subref{fig:freqs}), $|g_4^*|\approx0$ near $\omega_0=7.3$~GHz, making the neighborhood of this frequency a natural choice for studying squeezing with minimal Kerr nonlinearity.
+We selected a squeezing frequency $f_s = \omega_s/2\pi = 7.25$~GHz for compatibility with room-temperature electronics.

 To measure squeezing, a pump tone at frequency $f_p=2f_s$ is applied to the SPA pump port.
 No coherent tone is applied to the SPA input port, leaving the vacuum field incident on the resonator.
 The amplifier squeezes this vacuum field, and the output state is measured by a heterodyne detector at room temperature.
-Each measurement consisted of: (1) SPA pump turn on; (2) a 10 $\mu$s delay to allow the SPA to reach steady state; (3) a 10 $\mu$s demodulation window; (3) SPA pump turned off.
+Each measurement consisted of the following steps: (1) SPA pump turned on; (2) a 10 $\mu$s delay to allow the SPA to reach steady state; (3) a 10 $\mu$s demodulation window; (4) SPA pump turned off.
 Vacuum squeezing measurements (pump on) were interleaved with vacuum state measurements (pump off) using identical timing.
 This interleaving mitigates drift in the gain of semiconductor amplifiers~\cite{qiu_broadband_2023}.
 At each operating point, we acquired $10^7$ measurements of both vacuum and squeezed vacuum states.